JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 Our applications now can run for hours inside a browser, rather than being just a few form validation rules or simple scripts.

-In this **new world**, compiling JavaScript makes perfect sense because while it might take a little bit more to have the JavaScript **ready**, once done it’s going to be much more performant that purely interpreted code.
+In this **new world**, compiling JavaScript makes perfect sense because while it might take a little bit more to have the JavaScript **ready**, once done it's going to be much more performant that purely interpreted code.

 ### How to exit from a Node.js program